 Conversation participants:

-On the second day of the conference, we will provide factory visits to several nearby sites on a rotating basis, with a shuttle bus service between sites.
+On the second day of the conference, we will provide factory visits to several nearby sites with a shuttle bus service between sites.
+The factory visit is included in the participation fee.
+You can register and choose the location during the online registration process.

 Factory sites: